live-codes/blog.livecodes.io/blog/2023-08-04-introducing-livecodes/index.md

 ### Embedded Playgrounds

 Projects can be [embedded](https://livecodes.io/docs/features/embeds) in any web page.
 The embed screen allows you to customize the embed options and preview the resulting playground.
 An easy-to-use, yet powerful, [SDK](https://livecodes.io/docs/sdk/), allows [communication](https://livecodes.io/docs/sdk/js-ts#sdk-methods) between the embedding page and the playground.
 In addition, code can be easily [prefilled](https://livecodes.io/docs/features/code-prefill).
+Check the [demo](#show-me-a-demo).

 This is particularly useful for educational websites and for library documentations.
 It is secure and highly [configurable](https://livecodes.io/docs/configuration/).
-[Intellisense](https://livecodes.io/docs/features/intellisense) is available even for custom libraries!
+Custom modules can be [imported](https://livecodes.io/docs/features/module-resolution#custom-module-resolution) with full [Intellisense](https://livecodes.io/docs/features/intellisense)!

 ### Lite mode